Don Siegelman: State lottery and universal education

 Siegelman had campaigned for voter approval of a state lottery.
 The proceeds were to be earmarked to fund free tuition at state universities for most high school graduates.
 Siegelman supported a bill that placed the lottery on a free-standing referendum ballot in 1999.
 The measure was defeated.
-Some advisers had suggested that Siegelman wait until the regular 2000 elections, when anti-gambling interests would command a smaller percentage of the electorate.
+Some advisors had suggested that Siegelman wait until the regular 2000 elections, when anti-gambling interests would command a smaller percentage of the electorate.

 After the defeat of the lottery, Siegelman struggled to deal with serious state budget problems.
 Alabama's tax revenues were down during most of his administration.
 Observers believed that Siegelman did a decent job of managing the limited revenue produced by this system during a national economic downturn.

 Siegelman launched the "Alabama Reading Initiative", an early education literacy program that was praised by both Democratic and Republican officials.
 It has been emulated by several other states.